yurystarkov/pasta/README.md

 # `pasta`

 Just specify the pastebin service of choice as your first argument and a file to share as the second.
-Otherwise you can send standard input without specifying any file.
+Or you can send standard input without specifying any file.

 You can change user agent used by `curl` by changing the `PASTA_UA`